ronigonen/KanbanBoardProject/README.md

 **Kanban Board**

-The project was made on my First year in Ben Gurion University as a student.
+This project was made on my First year in Ben Gurion University as a student.
 Kanban is a project management methodology that allows for organizing and prioritizing projects and their tasks, using boards, lists, and cards.